-In managing its capital, the Company's primary objective is to ensure its continued ability to provide a consistent return for its equity shareholders through a combination of capital growth and distributions through the payment of dividends to shareholders.
 In order to achieve this objective, the Company seeks to maintain a gearing ratio that balances risks and returns at an acceptable level and also to maintain a sufficient funding base to enable the Company to meet its working capital and strategic investment needs.
 In making decisions to adjust its capital structure to achieve these aims, either through altering its dividend policy, new share issues, or the reduction of debt, the Company considers not only its short-term position but also its long-term operational and strategic objectives.

-There has been no significant changes to the Company's capital management objectives, policies and processes in the year nor has there been any change in what the Company considers to be its capital.
+There have been no significant changes to the Company's capital management objectives, policies and processes in the year nor has there been any change in what the Company considers to be its capital.

 Consolidated

-2015 \$'000 2014 \$'000
+2016 \$'000 2015 \$'000

 Gearing ratios

-Debt 35 115
+Debt 326 35

-Total equity 10,204 8,916
+Total equity 12,637 10,204

-Gearing Ratio 0.34% 1.29%
+Gearing Ratio 2.58% 0.34%